hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 Note that
 - local compressed files are unpacked by default
-- remote compressed files are not unpacking by default
+- remote compressed files are not unpacked by default

-This behaviour can be changed by adding a `--unpack=true` or `--unpack=false` flag immediately after the `ADD` command.
+This behaviour can be changed by adding a `--unpack=true` or `--unpack=false` flag immediately after the `ADD` command:
 ~~~yaml
 ADD --unpack=true <src> <dest>
 ~~~
 {: .source}

-As an example, let's compile a simple [`main.c`][c-file] file from a remote url
+As an example, let's compile a simple [`main.c`][c-file] file from a remote url:
 ~~~yaml
 FROM almalinux
 ADD https://raw.githubusercontent.com/oer-particle-physics/hsf-training-docker/refs/heads/gh-pages/examples/main.c .